Evaluating AGENTS.md: Are Repository-Level Context Files Helpful for Coding Agents?

-We present an extensive evaluation of the impact of \agentsmds{} on coding agent performance for four common coding agents on \swebench{} and \planbench{}.
-The latter is a new benchmark we built from recent GitHub issues and less popular repositories containing developer-written \agentsmds{}.
-We find that all \agentsmds{} consistently increase the number of steps required to complete tasks.
-LLM-generated \agentsmds{} have a marginal negative effect on task success rates, while developer-written ones provide a marginal performance gain.
+We evaluate the impact of \agentsmds{} on coding agent performance for four common coding agents on \swebench{} and the novel \planbench{}, built from recent GitHub issues and less popular repositories containing developer-written \agentsmds{}.
+We find that all \agentsmds{} consistently increase the cost and number of steps required to complete tasks.
+LLM-generated \agentsmds{} have a marginal negative effect on task success rates, while developer-written ones provide a marginal performance gain, neither statistically significant.

-Our trace analyses show that instructions in \agentsmds{} are generally followed and lead to more testing and a broader exploration, however they do not function as effective repository overviews.
-Overall, our results suggest that \agentsmds{} have only marginal effect on agent behavior, and are likely only desirable when manually written.
+Our trace analyses show that instructions in \agentsmds{} are generally followed and lead to more testing and broader exploration; however, they do not function as effective repository overviews.
+Overall, our results suggest that \agentsmds{} don't improve coding agent performance, and should only contain specific additional instructions beyond what is already available in the codebase.
 This highlights a concrete gap between current agent-developer recommendations and observed outcomes, and motivates future work on principled ways to automatically generate concise, task-relevant guidance for coding agents.